Jose Altuve Player Props: Astros vs. Reds

-The Houston Astros, including Jose Altuve (hitting .175 in his past 10 games, with two doubles, six walks and an RBI), battle starting pitcher Andrew Abbott and the Cincinnati Reds at Minute Maid Park, Friday at 8:10 PM ET.
+The Houston Astros, including Jose Altuve (batting .171 in his past 10 games, with two doubles, five walks and an RBI), battle starting pitcher Hunter Greene and the Cincinnati Reds at Minute Maid Park, Saturday at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Nationals.
+He had a hitless showing in his previous game (0-for-4) against the Reds.

 Jose Altuve Game Info & Props vs. the Reds